 Succession planning is best handled with early, open and honest discussions between physician partners and even junior physicians.
-Advance planning allows a practice and center to identify the best candidates that it wants and needs, as well as attract the candidates that will help maintain stability of the business and fit within the culture of the practice and center.
+Advance planning allows a practice and center to identify the best candidates that it wants and needs.
+It also attracts the candidates that will help maintain stability of the business and fit within the culture of the practice and center.
 Ideally, physician partner succession planning should be a roughly two-year plan (see “Timeline to Succession”).

-Once a successor is identified and recruited, the practice and center will require time to train the new physician.
-Younger physicians and hospitalists may need assistance and mentoring to adapt to the leaner, more efficient operations of ASCs.
+Once a successor is identified and recruited, the practice and center requires time to train the new physician.
+Younger physicians and hospitalists may also need assistance and mentoring to adapt to the leaner, more efficient operations of ASCs.

 During the period between the hiring of a new physician and the departure of a retiring physician, the practice and center should market the new physician to patients and primary care referral sources while announcing the retirement of the departing physician to show a seamless transition of patient care.
 An effective marketing strategy can be instrumental to the success of these transitions with a focus on stability.